 const_hash.
 Now pgpro_multiplan

-will track executions of queries that fit the saved parameterized
+will track execution of queries that fit the saved parameterized

 query template.